Manifest (13.09.19: v0.0.2)

 [...]

-To proceed with the thread of thinking of the ‘ex’ (e.g., exposition, examine, exterior, experiment, exterior, existence, extension) as have been undergoing various resonances throughout this text (in search of primordial technics I), mpaacc can be examined as an ex-object.
+To proceed with the thread of thinking of the ‘ex’ (e.g., exposition, examine, exterior, experiment, exterior, existence, extension) as have been undergoing various resonances throughout this text, mpaacc can be examined as an ex-object.

 An ex-object refer back to non-object, un-object, post-object, immaterial object, dematerialised object, objects as events.
 Or preferably object, if the following engagement was implied.
 Ex-object is useful to proceed the thread of thinking, however, also useful in its own terms, as an eventual non-existing object, ex nihilo, or occurring in other scenarios throughout this text, such as an object in exposition.
 These compound words of object have been collected dating back to 1960s conceptualism, showing that the turn away from the physical object has been examined for decades, with various ideas mirrored in these compound words of object.